 If you’re a fan of wargames terrain or have the slightest interest in 3D printing miniatures, then you’ve landed at the right place.
-A 3D printer for miniatures provides you with the ultimate solution whether you’re looking to improve your miniature collection or want to build models for your existing minis.
+A 3D printer for miniatures provides you with the ultimate solution for enthusiasts of tabletop games!

 With that said, after much research and deliberation, we feel that the best 3D printer for miniatures is the AnyCubic Photon.
 The kind of detail you can get with SLA(resin) printers is unmatched by FDM printers.